 There are various ways to summit Gavilan.
 The two most common are the eastern slope, which ascends a modest class 2 talus slope, and a rough class 2 use trail on the northwest face.
 There is also the option of the western ridge.
 The western ridge is by far the most exciting and challenging way to summit.
 It is surprisingly solid class 3, with various class 4 and 5 variations.
 Much of the looser rock has been cleaned away over the years by locals.
 If getting into uncomfortable terrain, there is a class 2 variation which bipasses the summit ridge to the north.

 There is/was the option of the southwest ridge which leads up to the west ridge, but a large feature( which SPer Scott Mitchell dubbed the "monkey face") fell away during the wet winter of 2010.
 One thing is certain about the ridges of Gavilan, they are often loose and rotted, and recent evidence has shown that they are prone to collapse.
 Choose wisely, if going on more challenging routes.

-Scott Mitchell reports seeing 3 separate diamond back rattlers on and near the hill as he made an evening summit in late April.
-I have not seen snakes in the area during the day in June or on earlier March-April spring outings.
+At least one SP member reports seeing 3 separate diamond back rattlers on and near the hill as he made an evening summit in late April.
+I have not seen snakes in the area during the day in December, June or on earlier March-April spring outings.